:::

 (d) the manufacturer’s instructions, if available, or reference to their location

-(e) details of any damage, malfunction, modification or repair to the equipment
+(e) details of any damage, malfunction, modification, or repair to the equipment

-5.2.8.
-Each record may also include:
+5.2.8 Each record may also include:

-(h) the names of the manufacturer, supplier and service agent, date received and date placed in service in current location, as appropriate.
+(h) the names of the manufacturer, supplier and service agent, date received, and date placed in service in current location, as appropriate.

 5.3.
-Calibration, reference and testing materials
+Calibration, verification, reference, and testing materials

 5.3.4.
 Calibration samples for the blowers must be provided by arrangement with the ISTA Secretariat.